junxit/us-congress-bills-111/metadata.md

 - House — Education and the Workforce Committee

+## Recorded votes (1)

+- 2010-12-15 — [House 111-2-636](votes/house-111-2-0636.md) — On Motion to Suspend the Rules and Agree — **Passed** (378–15)

 ## Actions

 - 2010-12-14 — Introduced in House
 - 2010-12-14 — Introduced in House
 - 2010-12-14 — Referred to the House Committee on Education and Labor.
+- 2010-12-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-12-15 — Considered as unfinished business. (consideration: CR H8388-8389)
+- 2010-12-15 — Considered under suspension of the rules. (consideration: CR H8388-8389)
+- 2010-12-15 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1761.
+- 2010-12-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-15 — Mr. Altmire moved to suspend the rules and agree to the resolution.
+- 2010-12-15 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 378 - 15, 18 Present (Roll no. 636). (text: CR H8362)
+- 2010-12-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 378 - 15, 18 Present (Roll no. 636).(text: CR H8362)